Saiga antelope: Characteristics

-Only males possess horns.
-These horns, thick and slightly translucent, are wax-coloured and show 12 to 20 pronounced rings.
-With a base diameter of 25–33 mm, the horns of the Russian saiga measure 28–38 cm in length; the horns of the Mongolian saiga, however, reach a maximum length of 22 cm.
+Only males have horns that are thick and slightly translucent, wax-coloured and show 12 to 20 pronounced rings.
+With a base diameter of 25–33 mm, the horns of the Russian saiga measure 28–38 cm in length; the horns of the Mongolian saiga reach a maximum length of 22 cm.

 Ecology and behaviour

 Saigas form very large herds that graze in semideserts, steppes, grasslands, and possibly open woodlands, eating several species of plants, including some that are poisonous to other animals.
 They can cover long distances and swim across rivers, but they avoid steep or rugged areas.
 The mating season starts in November, when stags fight for the acceptance of females.
-The winner leads a herd of five to ten females (occasionally up to 50).
+The winner leads a herd of five to ten, occasionally up to 50 females.
 In springtime, mothers come together in mass to give birth.
-Two-thirds of births are twins; the remaining third of births are single calves.

 Saigas, like the Mongolian gazelles, are known for their extensive migrations across the steppes that allow them to escape natural calamities.

 Saigas are highly vulnerable to wolves.
-Juveniles are targeted by foxes, steppe eagles, golden eagles, dogs, and ravens.
+Juveniles are targeted by foxes, steppe eagles, golden eagles and ravens.

 Distribution and habitat

-Antiquity
+In the mid-2010s, the populations declined enormously – as much as 95% in 15 years.
+This led the saiga to be classified as critically endangered on the IUCN Red List.
+In more recent years, the saiga has experienced massive regrowth.
+As of 2022, there is an estimated number of 1.38 million saiga surviving in Kazakhstan, per an April aerial count.
+As of December 2023, the global saiga antelope population is estimated to number 922,600–988,500 mature individuals.

+In May 2010, an estimated 12,000 of the 26,000 saiga population in the Ural region of Kazakhstan were found dead.
+Although the deaths are currently being ascribed to pasteurellosis, an infectious disease that strikes the lungs and intestines, the underlying trigger remains to be identified.
+In May 2015, what may be the same disease broke out in three northern regions of the country.
+As of 28 May 2015, more than 120,000 saigas had been confirmed dead in the Betpak-Dala population in central Kazakhstan, representing more than a third of the global population.
+By April 2016, the saigas appeared to be making a comeback, with an increase of population from 31,000 to 36,000 in the Betpak-Dala area.
+In April 2021 a survey in Kazakhstan found that the saiga population had risen from an estimated 334,000 to 842,000.
+The population increase was partially attributed to the government crackdown on poaching and the establishment of conservation areas.
+UK charity RSPB reported in 2022 that, partly due to their conservation efforts, as well as the designation of the Bokey Orda-Ashiozek protected area by the Kazakhstan government, the population had now risen to a peak of 1.32 million.